apeckham/liquid_missing_filters/README.md

 liquid_ext_test.rb contains tests for some of Liquid's existing functionality, and two failing tests for the new functionality.

+# Notes:

+- Feel free to add new tests
+- Please make the patch as short as possible

 # To run tests:

 `ruby liquid_ext_test.rb`